Ministash/bamazon/README.md

 # Bamazon
 ##### A CLI Application

 This application allows Users To shop through a Database of Items Available for Sale.
 Database is Updated Accordingly with every Transaction.
 Below are steps for basic Use / Navigation of Bamazon.
+This app requires node, npm inquirer, npm mysql, and the set up of a my mysql database.
 (**Video Example Below as well**).

 | Steps       | Prompts           | Possible Actions  |